development

 - Why Most Postmortems Miss the Real Failure Mode

-Argues that postmortems often substitute proximate triggers for causal structure, obscuring system dynamics, incentives, and latent conditions that actually drive failure.
+Postmortems often substitute proximate triggers for causal structure, obscuring system dynamics and latent conditions that drive failure.

 - Simple writing and publishing flow